-9.18 elem
+9.19 elem

 This keyword is used to define elements based on nodes and its type (see section Element Types in the appendix for the correct node-order).
-For example, elem 1 1 2 3 4 qu4 creates a shell element with four nodes.
+For example, creates a shell element with four nodes.
 If the an automatically generated name is desired, then type "!" instead of a name.
 Shell elements can be created based on a set of element-faces: